panda-re/panda/docs/PANDA.md

 If all you want to do is use plugins others have written, you can read this section and skip the rest.

-There are two ways to load a PANDA plugin: by specifying it via `-panda-plugin` on the QEMU command line, or by using the `load_plugin` command from the monitor.
+There are two ways to load a PANDA plugin: by specifying it via `-panda` or `-panda-plugin` on the QEMU command line, or by using the `load_plugin` command from the monitor.
 In either case, the plugin should be specified by giving the path to the plugin (which will usually be named `panda_{something}.so`).

 Once a plugin is loaded, it will appear when using the `list_plugins` monitor command: